 - Choose the People & Dates button in the report toolbar to choose the inactive worker(s) and date range for the report.

-- Save or print the report data, and change the display group back to your desired group.
-See step 2.
+- Save or print the report data, and change the display group back to your desired group (see step 2 above).